Philip of Majorca

 Philip of Majorca (Felip; 1288–1343) was an infante and a Franciscan who served as regent of the Kingdom of Majorca between 1324 and 1329.
 Both as a theologian and as regent, Philip was a noted supporter of the Beguines and Spiritual Franciscans, preaching poverty for all clerics.
 He spent a large part of his career unsuccessfully trying to establish a new Franciscan-based religious order.

 Early life

 Philip was the youngest of the four sons of King James II of Majorca and Esclaramunda of Foix.
 He was born into the exceptionally devout Roman Catholic House of Barcelona: his grandfather King James I resigned his crowns to become a Cistercian monk, his eldest brother James renounced his succession rights and joined the Franciscan order, and his sister Sancha's desire to enter a religious order prompted her to seek a dissolution of her marriage to King Robert of Naples.
+Felipe was sent to Paris to receive a political education, in which he would accompany his brother Sancho.